IPv6 and Software-Defined Networking (SDN)

 IPv6’s compatibility with IoT devices enables SDN to efficiently manage and route traffic from a wide range of connected devices.

-You may also like to read -- Role and Function of router in network
+You may also like to read -- 2 tier and 3 tier architecture in networking

 IPv6 and SDN Implementation Considerations